-The beautiful beach towns that sit along the Red Sea in Egypt, such as Sharm El Sheikh and Dahab are unlike any other places in Egypt.
+The beautiful beach towns that rest along the Red Sea in Egypt, such as Sharm El Sheikh and Dahab, are unlike any other places in Egypt.
 I found Sharm to be very relaxing, friendly but with a hint of adventure.
-There are many tourists who come to Sharm or Dahab and skip Cairo all together due to the clean sea, relaxing resorts and water sports.
-I truly enjoyed my stay in Sharm El Sheikh and would not mind visiting this city once again.
+There are many tourists who come to Sharm or Dahab, and skip Cairo all together due to the clean sea, relaxing resorts, and water sports.
+I truly enjoyed my stay in Sharm El Sheikh, and would not mind visiting this city once again.

 Flight food from Cairo to Sharm El Sheikh

 I actually combined the two sandwiches and put the cheese inside the chicken roll.
-I left the other piece of bread and the almost full juice in the snack box.
-That Egyptian juice box was just way too sweet!
+I left the other piece of bread, and the almost full juice container in the snack box.
+That Egyptian juice box was just way too sweet.

 Falafel Dinner – Sharm El-Sheikh

-This local’s eatery was a casual and open air restaurant that served flavorful dishes.
-Mohammed did the ordering for us and on the table came several dishes including a plate of fresh falafel.
+This local’s eatery was a casual and open air restaurant, that served traditional dishes.
+Mohammed did the ordering for us, and on the table came several dishes including a plate of fresh falafel.
 My guide informed me that the Egyptians were the first to make falafel as it was written in the ancient hieroglyphics.
-I looked it up and that was the common theory, I had just learned something new!
+I looked it up and that was the common theory, I had just learned something new.

-There also was a tasty fava bean dip called Foule Medammes that I had not yet tasted.
-I was in Egypt for more almost three weeks and this traditional dish never came my way.
+There also was a tasty fava bean dip called Ful Medammes, which was new to me.
+I was in Egypt for more almost three weeks, and this traditional dish never came my way.
 The fava bean dip was very filling and flavorful, it was great when eaten with the pita bread.

 If you are in Sharm El-Sheikh and looking for a private guide, my suggestion is to connect with Wael Hifnawe of Sultan Sharm Tours.
 Let him now what you are looking to do and he will set up a safe and enjoyable outing in Sharm.